tanzislam/cryptopals/README.md

      `.dic` and `.aff` files.
 Get one from [SCOWL](http://wordlist.aspell.net/).

  - [Crypto++](http://www.cryptopp.com/).
-   - You will need to Build Crypto++ as a static library using the included `GNUmakefile`.
+   - You will need to build Crypto++ as a static library using the included `GNUmakefile`.
 To do this on Windows you will need a UNIX-like shell and set of utilities (see below).
    - On Windows / MinGW-w64 I had to specify a Makefile override: